The Academic Curriculum

 Students in Ballet Tech’s Middle School dance 5 days a week, Monday through Friday.
 Dance classes are incorporated into the regular school day.

-In addition to classes in ballet technique, the middle school curriculum includes classes in modern dance, pointe, character, gymnastics (boys), repertory, and stretch.
-8th grade students also take a series of modern dance classes at Juilliard.
+In addition to classes in ballet technique, the middle school curriculum includes classes in modern dance, pointe, character, gymnastics (boys), repertory, tap, and stretch.
 All students attend the Summer Session.

 In their ballet classes, Middle School students:

 - Continue to experience the flow of a ballet class from barre work, to center work, to movements across the floor, so that they learn structure and discipline

 - Retain form, proper placement and alignment while doing more challenging combinations